xuankimtran/docs-1/pages/katalon-studio/docs/windows-kw-get-element-position.md

 ## getElementPosition

-* **Description**: Get the bounding rectangle of the WebElement that is found by using locator value of the given windowsObject.
+* **Description**: Get the position of the WebElement that is found by using locator value of the given windowsObject.
 * **Keyword name**: getElementPosition
 * **Keyword syntax**: Windows.getElementPosition(windowsObject)
 * **Parameter**: windowsObject